Before I begin discussing Under Armour, Inc. (UA) please note the following:

 - I am not on the board or affiliated with UA (I do own some of their stock, however).

-So you say to yourself, “why should I bother reading his analysis?”
-Simple, because you LOVE ME J. UA designs sports clothing and accessories.
+UA designs sports clothing and accessories.
 It has been around since 1996 founded by Kevin Plank, CEO, who’s from Maryland and so is UA Headquarters.
-It’s market capitalization is almost $9B, which makes it a large cap company.
+Its market capitalization is almost $9B, which makes it a large-cap company.

-So Why Am I Talking About Under Armour
+So Why Am I Analyzing Under Armour’s Stock

-Well a couple of reasons.
+Well, a couple of reasons.
 I want to actually write down the reasons why I decided to invest in it.
+Sometimes things make more sense once you put them in writing.
 And I want to see how I fare as a stock picker when I read this post several years down the line (this means that I am a long-term investor).
-As much as I am tempted to, do not like to look at stock prices on a daily basis.
-Anyway, reason #1 is potential growth.
-As mentioned, UA has a market cap of almost 9B.
-It’s competitors like Nike has almost 90B and Adidas almost 34B.
-I don’t know if UA will ever get to that level, but I think it has a lot of upside.
+And as much as I am tempted, I do not like to look at stock prices on a daily basis.

-It’s recently lost a lot in terms of its stock price with declining sales a large amount of inventory on hand.
+UA recently lost a lot in terms of its stock price with declining sales a large amount of inventory on hand.
 But, it has a huge opportunity to expand globally.
 Per The Motley Fool, “Nike currently gets just over half of its sales from outside geographies, which helps explain why Under Armour executives are so bullish about their long-term prospects.”
-Another aspect is footwear sales which have grown from 678M to 998M between 2015 and 2016 (Motley Fool Info.).
+Another aspect of UA’s business is footwear sales, which have grown from 678M to 998M between 2015 and 2016 (Motley Fool Info.).

-Currently UA has contracts with only some Universities, although still something to be very proud of.
-For example, out of the top 10 universities, UA has a contract with 4 out of 10 (click chart to expand) including Wisconsin, Notre Dame, Auburn, and South Carolina.
-However the top 3 universities make up almost half (44%) of the total of the top 10 contracts (see below and full article from Forbes at: College Contracts
+Currently, UA has sport clothing contracts with a few big Universities.
+Out of the top 10 Universities, UA has a contract with 4 out of 10 including Wisconsin, Notre Dame, Auburn, and South Carolina.
+However, the top 3 universities make up almost half (44%) of the total of the top 10 contracts (see below and full article from Forbes at College Contracts

 So yeah, BIGTIME upside potential again!

-Whether this stock is right for you or not is something you would have to determine.
-I just presented some facts and a taste of my personal experience.
+Whether UA stock is right for you or not is something you would have to determine for yourself based on your investment goals and style.
+Nevertheless, I hope the presentation of some facts and a taste of my personal experience of this organization can help you make an informed investment decision.